tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 Only the channel that needs the approval pauses.
 The other channels keep running.
 The agent continues planning, researching, or drafting on the other channels while you decide.
 If you approve, the paused channel resumes.
 If you deny, the agent updates the planning channel and considers an alternative.

-The distinction from Planning's clarifying questions matters - approvals are about authorization, not scope.
+The distinction from Aligning's clarifying questions matters - approvals are about authorization, not scope.
 The harness still owns the authorization boundary even when the model is multi-stream.
 What changes is that asking for authorization no longer freezes the work.

 #### **Executing**

 *What it is.*
-The agent runs a reproduction script.
-The script takes 90 seconds.
+The agent runs the new export handler against a large dataset to check it streams correctly.
+The run takes 90 seconds.
-While the script is running, the agent is blocked.[^subagent] You are also blocked.
+While it is running, the agent is blocked.[^subagent] You are also blocked.
 You wait.

+*What it should be.*
+The agent runs the same export against a large dataset.
+The agent does not block on the run.
+While the export streams, the agent reads related code on a separate stream - the existing report exports, the permissions tests.
+The agent watches the export output, looking for the line that confirms all rows streamed without memory pressure.
+When the line appears, the agent stops reading and moves on to writing the unit tests for the new handler.[^interrupt-self]

 [^subagent]: Strictly, the harness could spawn subagents to do other work in parallel.
 But subagents are wrapped in tool calls, and the parent has to wait for the subagent to return.
 There is no streaming back to the parent while the subagent works.

-*What it should be.*
-The agent writes the same reproduction script and runs it.
-The agent does not block on the script.
-While the script runs, the agent reads related code on a separate stream.
-The agent also watches the script output, looking for the line that confirms the reproduction.
-When the line appears, the agent stops reading and writes a fix.[^interrupt-self]

 [^interrupt-self]: This is one of the harder behaviors to train.
 The model needs to be able to interrupt one of its own streams when another stream surfaces something more important.
 This is a form of self-interruption, and it is different from being interrupted by the user.